systemd/mkosi/mkosi/resources/mkosi.md

 `SecureBootKey=`, `--secure-boot-key=`

-: Path to the PEM file containing the secret key for signing the UEFI kernel image, if `SecureBoot=` is used.
+: Path to the PEM file containing the secret key for signing the UEFI kernel image if `SecureBoot=` is used and PCR signatures when `SignExpectedPcr=` is also used.
 When `SecureBootKeySource=` is specified, the input type depends on the source.

 `SecureBootKeySource=`, `--secure-boot-key-source=`